Reds (film): Casting

 Beatty originally had no intention of acting in the film or even directing it because he had learned on projects such as Bonnie and Clyde (1967) and Heaven Can Wait (1978) that producing a film alone is a difficult task.
 He briefly considered John Lithgow for the part of John Reed because the two were similar in appearance, but eventually Beatty decided to act in the film and direct it himself.
-Nicholson was cast as Eugene O'Neill over James Taylor and Sam Shepard.
+Jack Nicholson was cast as Eugene O'Neill over James Taylor and Sam Shepard.
 Nicholson was older than the young O'Neill he was playing, and having just completed work on Kubrick's The Shining (1980), was in a "most shambolic" and "grotesque" physical state, according to producer Simon Relph.
 But Nicholson was committed to the role and appeared at the start of filming four months later having lost the weight he had gained and looking much younger.

 Beatty also chose to cast non-actors in supporting roles, including George Plimpton, the editor of The Paris Review, who played the character of Horace Whigham.
 Jerzy Kosiński, a Polish American novelist, was asked to play the role of Grigory Zinoviev, but he initially refused because he was a fierce anti-communist and feared that he might be abducted by the KGB if he went to Finland to film.

 The Witnesses

-To gain perspective on the lives of Reed and Bryant, Beatty filmed interviews with a group of men and women, referred to only as "The Witnesses", as early as 1971.
+To gain perspective on the lives of Reed and Louise Bryant, Beatty filmed interviews with a group of men and women, referred to only as "The Witnesses", as early as 1971.
 American Film identified the witnesses in its March 1982 issue.